buhrmi/buhrmi/README.md

 ### Konnichiwa 👋

-My name is Stefan and I stream [boring web dev stuff](https://twitch.tv/buhrmitv).
+My name is Stefan and I enjoy [streaming web dev shit](https://twitch.tv/buhrmitv).
+You don't like the state of the web?
+Come join the rant.

 ### Current projects